 Ethanol

 Ethanol is a renewable, domestically produced alcohol fuel made from plant material, such as corn, sugar cane, or grasses.
 Using ethanol can reduce oil dependence and greenhouse gas (GHG) emissions.
-Ethanol fuel use in the U.S. has increased dramatically from about 1.7 billion gallons in 2001 to about 14 billion in 2022.1
+Ethanol fuel use in the U.S. has increased dramatically from about 1.7 billion gallons in 2001 to more than 14 billion in 2023.1

 E10 and E15